MuiruriVivian/RECOMMENDER-SYSTEM---PHASE-4-PROJECT/README.md

     This pattern suggests that, in this dataset, movies are more likely to receive higher ratings than lower ones.

 2. Genre:
     Drama is the most frequent genre, with over 40,000 movies.
 It is followed closely by Comedy and Action, which also have large counts.

     Genres such as Thriller, Adventure, and Romance appear in the middle range, with counts significantly lower than Drama but still in the high teens to low 20,000s.

-On the other end of the spectrum, genres like Western, Documentary, and Film-Noir are much less frequent, with counts well under 5,000.
+    On the other end of the spectrum, genres like Western, Documentary, and Film-Noir are much less frequent, with counts well under 5000.

 3. Rating by Title

-    * The top 5 Most rated movies are Hollywood Chainsaw Hookers, Calcium Kid,Chinese Puzzle (Casse-tête chinois), Raise Your Voice and Rain.
+    The top 5 Most rated movies are Hollywood Chainsaw Hookers, Calcium Kid,Chinese Puzzle (Casse-tête chinois), Raise Your Voice and Rain.

+    However, the basic statistics shows that the poorly rated movies are Indestructible Man,Yongary: Monster from the Deep,  Don't Look Now, Superfast! and Anaconda: The Offspring

 4. Rating per Genre
+    The genres that are highly rated are Film-Noir, War, Documentary, Crime and Drama.

+    On the other hand, The low rated genre were Horror,Comedy, Children,Actions and Sci-Fi

-BUILD THE RECOMMENDER SYSTEM
+## BUILD THE RECOMMENDER SYSTEM

-A. Collaborative Filtering Using Surprise
+### A. Collaborative Filtering Using Surprise

-B. Content-Based Filtering (Using Cosine Similarity)
+### B. Content-Based Filtering (Using Cosine Similarity)

+### C. Hybrid Based Flitering

 MODEL EVALUATION